|

 References in print about Joan of Arc

-Crane, Susan, The Performance of Self: Ritual, Clothing, and Identity During the Hundred Years War, University of Pennsylvania Press, Philadelphia, 2002.
+Crane, Susan, The Performance of Self: Ritual, Clothing, and Identity During the Hundred Years War,

-If you want to add this article to your list of favorites or email it to a friend, please use this permanent URL, http://stores.renstore.com/-strse-template/1008B/Page.bok.
+If you want to add this article to your list of favorites or email it to a friend, please use this permanent URL, https://stores.renstore.com/-strse-template/1008B/Page.bok.
 Permission is granted by the author to quote from this page or use it in handouts as long as you include a link back to Renstore.com.